Table of Contents

 Decreased peripheral circulation is the reason for cool extremities.
-The epidermis shows atrophy and hyperkeratosis, resulting in the characteristic dry skin.
+The epidermis shows atrophy and hyperkeratosis, resulting in the characteristically dry skin.

-Hypothyroidism results in decreased myocardial contractility and heart rate, which in turn leads to decreased cardiac output.
-Hypometabolic state in hypothyroidism is a consequence of reduced cardiac output.
+Hypothyroidism results in decreased myocardial contractility and heart rate, which, in turn, leads to decreased cardiac output.
+The hypometabolic state in hypothyroidism is a consequence of reduced cardiac output.

-Cardiovascular manifestations also include decreased exercise tolerance and exertional dyspnea.
-Hypothyroidism in patients with existing heart disease leads to worsening of angina and heart failure.
+Cardiovascular manifestations also include lower exercise tolerance and exertional dyspnea.
+Hypothyroidism in patients with existing heart disease leads to the worsening of angina and heart failure.

 Other abnormalities contributing to cardiovascular diseases that may occur in hypothyroidism patients are:

-Hypothyroidism results in hypoproliferative anemia, which is normocytic and normochromic.
+Hypothyroidism results in hyperproliferative anemia, which is normocytic and normochromic.

-Constipation and decreased gastrointestinal motility are most common symptoms observed in hypothyroidism.
+Constipation and decreased gastrointestinal motility are the most common symptoms of hypothyroidism.

 Reproductive system manifestations

-Women suffer from menorrhagia, which is gradually progressing to oligomenorrhea and amenorrhea.
-Men face decreased libido, erectile dysfunction and delayed ejaculation.
-There is a decrease in the concentration of sex hormone-binding globulin in hypothyroidism, which eventually leads to the decreased total concentration of sex hormones; however, a normal concentration of free sex hormones is observed.
+Women suffer from menorrhagia, which gradually progresses to oligomenorrhea and amenorrhea.
+Men face decreased libido, erectile dysfunction, and delayed ejaculation.
+There is a decrease in the concentration of sex hormone-binding globulin in hypothyroidism, which eventually leads to a lower total concentration of sex hormones; however, a normal concentration of free sex hormones is observed.

 Carpal tunnel syndrome (CTS)

-Compression of the median nerve in the carpal tunnel is called carpal tunnel syndrome.
-There is a mucinous infiltration of the endoneurium and perineurium along with mucopolysaccharides protein complex deposition on the tendons.
-This increases the intra-compartmental pressure, leading to the carpal tunnel syndrome.
+The compression of the median nerve in the carpal tunnel is called carpal tunnel syndrome.
+There is a mucinous infiltration of the endoneurium and perineurium, along with mucopolysaccharides protein complex deposits on the tendons.
+This increases the intra-compartmental pressure, leading to carpal tunnel syndrome.

-Presentation of CTS usually involves the presence of tingling and numbness which increases gradually during the night.
-Weakness and thenar muscle atrophy are also observed.
-First three fingers and half of the fourth finger show a predominant sensory loss.
-It is a reversible feature in hypothyroidism and symptoms improve on the resolution of hypothyroidism.
+The presentation of CTS usually involves the presence of tingling and numbness, which increase gradually during the night.
+Weakness and thenar muscle atrophy also occur.
+The first three fingers and half of the fourth finger show a predominant sensory loss.
+It is a reversible feature in hypothyroidism, and symptoms improve upon resolution of hypothyroidism.